bootpack/bootpack/docs/deployment.md

 3. Set `NODE_VERSION` to the Node 24 version in `.nvmrc`.
 Keep npm development dependencies enabled because webpack/Sass are build dependencies.
 Do not set `NODE_ENV=production` during dependency installation.
-4. For the official site, keep `master` as the production branch and `develop` as a preview branch.
-Validate the develop preview before promoting to master.
+4. For the official site, keep `main` as the production branch and `develop` as a preview branch.
+Validate the develop preview before promoting to main.
    The official project currently builds all non-production branches as public previews, including `docs/*`; a documentation-only push still deploys.
 5. Confirm the `pages.dev` preview renders every example, navigation and static